Culture and Change Management Checklist

 Culture is the primary responsibility of a leader.
 After setting the vision and direction for the organization, it’s culture coupled with execution that determines how you get there.

-Culture Activators are keys a leader can use to orient the culture in the direction that supports the strategy and goals of the organization.
+The Culture Activators are keys a leader can use to orient the culture in the direction that supports the strategy and goals of the organization.
 Culture exists whether you pay attention to it or not.
-Use the culture keys as catalysts to activate or make shifts in culture.
+This document will help you use the culture keys as catalysts to activate or make shifts in culture.